-Get Seeded is a milestone grant program designed to help all Utah college students get their ideas off the ground.
+Get Seeded is a milestone grant program designed to help all University of Utah students get their ideas off the ground.
 A milestone is a goal or accomplishment that tracks your progress as you grow your business idea.
 Get Seeded is looking for short-term measurable milestones (e.g., prototyping, marketing, developing your app) that can be achieved in 30-90 days.

 Microgrant ($1-$500) Application Stages

-- Stage 1: Complete the microgrant application online
+- Stage 1: Complete the microgrant application online.

 - Stage 2: Pitch and feedback session

 - Select teams will present a 3-minute pitch on Zoom in a private meeting with student and staff judges.
 After the pitch student leaders will lead a Q&A and feedback session.
 If teams have been awarded a grant previously, they will have a 4-minute pitch, but must also provide an update from their milestone from the previous award.

 - Stage 3: Microgrant Awards

 - Teams will be notified by email if they were selected to receive a microgrant award